 This section relates to quarterly and annual submission of information for groups.

 This template contains information on the look through of collective investment undertakings, or investments packaged as funds and similar undertakings, including when they are participations by underlying asset category, country of issue and currency.
-The look through shall be performed until the asset categories, countries and currencies are identified.
+Considering proportionality and specific instructions of the template, the look through shall be performed until the asset categories, countries and currencies are identified.
 In case of funds of funds the look–through shall follow the same approach.

-For the identification of countries the look–through should be implemented in order to identify all countries that represent more than 5% of the fund and until the countries corresponding to 90% of the fund are identified, i.e. regardless of the 90% criteria all countries that represent more than 5% of the fund have to be reported.
+For the identification of countries the look–through should be implemented in order to identify the country exposition of 90% of the value of the funds.
+Groups should have a reasonable confidence that the 10% not identified by country is diversified across geographical areas, for example that not more than 5% is in one single country.
+The look-through should be applicable considering the amount invested, starting from the major to the lowest single fund and the approach should be kept consistent over time.

 Quarterly information shall only be reported when the ratio of collective investments undertakings held by the group to total investments, measured as the ratio between item C0010/R0180 of template S.02.01 plus collective investments undertakings included in item C0010/R0220 of template S.02.01 plus collective investments undertakings included in item C0010/R0090 and the sum of item C0010/R0070 and C0010/RC0220 of template S.02.01, is higher than 30% when method 1 as defined in Article 230 of Directive 2009/138/EC is used exclusively.
 When method 1 is used in combination with method 2 as defined in Article 233 of Directive 2009/138/EC or method 2 is used exclusively the ratio needs to be adjusted in order to capture the items of all entities included in the scope of template S.06.02.